bigyihsuan/nicer-syntax/docs/loops-ranges.md

 Ranges are a big part of the language.
 They are *always* inclusive, no exceptions.

 Ranges must contain a starting index and an ending index.
+Both of these *must* be integer numbers.
+If the bounds have a decimal portion, it will be truncated (floored) prior to range evaluation.
 These indexes can be substituted by keywords `start` and `end`.
-You can explicitly say which collections to base `start` and `end` by using `start of CollectionName` and `end of CollectionName`.
+You can explicitly say which collections to base `start` and `end` off of by using `of CollectionName` after the range.

 There is also an optional `every` clause, which will take every `N`-th element, starting from the starting index.
 However, this is merely syntactic sugar, and a range like `from 10 to 20` is the same as `every 1-th from 10 to 20`.